Signal briefing / Regional ISP

 Several public sources

 Mustafa Kadawi is the RIPE admin-c contact for AS210413, an Iraqi autonomous system with no announced prefixes.
-The profile captures the limited public evidence: RDAP linkage, RIPE person object MK22850-RIPE, and zero routing visibility.
+The profile captures the limited public evidence: RDAP linkage, RIPE person entity MK22850-RIPE, and zero routing visibility.
 No employer, operational authority, or prefix announcements are confirmed.
-The article serves as a monitoring baseline registry changes that could alter his public role.
+The article serves as a reference point for tracking registry changes that could alter his public role.
 Key watchpoints include record alterations, new prefix visibility, and independent employer identification.
 Uncertainty is high due to lack of corroborating sources beyond the RIPE database.

 Mustafa Kadawi